containers/podman-desktop/website/docs/kubernetes/minikube/configuring-podman-for-minikube-on-windows.md

 With a Podman machine running on WSL, Minikube:

-- Requires the rootful machine.
+- Requires a rootful machine.

 Therefore, set the Podman machine to rootful mode.